sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-ms-setup/cp-mobile-dev-kit-ms-setup.md

 ![MDK](img_0015.png)

-**Mobile App Update:** - Since we specified Mobile Development Kit as the app type, the App Update feature is assigned to the app by default.
-This feature keeps MDK apps up-to-date and manage the apps' life cycles.
+**Mobile App Update:** - This feature keeps MDK apps up-to-date and manage the apps' life cycles.

 **Mobile Offline Access:** - Define offline settings for the selected application.
 Offline support enables client applications to access back-end data without a connection.
 When offline, applications access data from an offline store on the client.
 SAP Cloud Platform Mobile Services moves data between the back end and the client offline store.